rmsk2/soundy/README.md

 `id_gen.py` calculates and prints a simplified card id for each DESFire card which is placed on the reader

 ```
-Put a DESFire card on the reader to get its id
+Put a (DESFire) card on the reader to get its id
 Press Enter to stop

-Card Id: 60798
 Not a DESFire card.
+ATR 3B 88 80 01 89 01 A0 11 20 20 09 07 3E
+Card type unknown
+Not a DESFire card.
 ATR 3B 84 80 01 80 82 90 00 97
+Card type is known and has id 0
+Card Id: 51918
 ```

-or the full ATR for non DESFire cards.
+or the full ATR for non DESFire cards as well as their id if the card type is known.
 You might say that using a smartcard intended for security purposes in a scenario like this is totally overblown and you are right.
-But that is what seemed to work with my reader and the software stack available to me.
+But that is what seemed to work with my reader and the software stack immediately available to me.
+If I end up owning a reader that can read simple RFID tags and if these are compatible with `pyscard` then maybe I will adapt this software accordingly.

 As `id_gen.py` simply calculates a hash over the serial number read from the card and uses the first two bytes of this hash as an id (see method `uid_to_card_id()` of class `DESFireUidReader` in `desfire.py`) it is not that unlikely that two